nununoisy/spc-presenter-rs/README.md

     - Support for importing files is planned.
     - Compatible with Script700 exports from the C700 VST.
   - Support for songs that require 5A22/65816 emulation (SMC/SNSF) is planned.
-- Based on a custom fork of snes-apu with a much more accurate S-DSP:
+- Based on a custom fork of snes-apu with a cycle-accurate S-DSP:
   - Reorders operations to more closely match a cycle-accurate implementation.
   - Properly emulates internal register sizes and wraps/clamps values accurately.
   - Implements all S-DSP register reads and writes, many of which were previously missing.